melowntech/vts-browser-cpp/README.md

 # VTS Browser CPP

-[VTS Browser CPP](https://github.com/melown/vts-browser-cpp) is a library that brings VTS capabilities to your native c++ applications.
+[VTS Browser CPP](https://github.com/melown/vts-browser-cpp) is a library that brings VTS capabilities to your native C++ applications.

 ## Design & Features

 - Simple -> minimal application using this library has about 150 LOC.
   See [vts-browser-minimal](https://github.com/Melown/vts-browser-cpp/wiki/examples-minimal).
-- Clean c++11 class-full API.
+- Clean C++11 class-full API.
 - Highly flexible -> almost all aspects can be changed through configuration or callbacks.
 - Rendering API independent -> The library, on its own, does not render anything.
   Instead, it just tells the application what to render.